Tax Guide for Self-Employed Painters & Decorators

 | CIS already deducted | £7,600 |

-Without claiming expenses, her tax + NI would be £6,794 and her refund just £806.
-Expenses save Sarah £1,872.
+Class 2 NI is no longer payable from 2024/25 onwards — you're treated as having paid it for your State Pension record once profits reach the Small Profits Threshold (£6,725 in 2025/26).
+Without claiming expenses, Sarah's tax + NI would be £6,612 and her refund just £988.
+Expenses save her £1,872.
 You can claim back your CIS deductions through your Self Assessment return.

 Record Keeping Tips